emtee40/SurvivalManual-wiki/ManMadeHazards.md

 **Radiation Injuries**

 Neutrons, gamma radiation, alpha radiation, and beta radiation cause radiation injuries.
 Neutrons are high-speed, extremely penetrating particles that actually smash cells within your body.
 Gamma radiation is similar to X rays and is also highly penetrating radiation.
 During the initial fireball stage of a nuclear detonation, initial gamma radiation and neutrons are the most serious threat.
 Beta and alpha radiation are radioactive particles normally associated with radioactive dust from fallout.
 They are short-range particles.
 You can easily protect yourself against them if you take precautions.
-See "Bodily Reactions to Radiation," below, for the symptoms of radiation injuries.
+See "Bodily Reactions to Radiation" below, for the symptoms of radiation injuries.

 **RESIDUAL RADIATION**